Network

 Coro does not offer traditional NAC, but you can achieve the same goals using Coro’s Zero Trust Network Access (ZTNA).
 ZTNA enforces identity-based, context-aware access policies at the device level, making it a more scalable and secure alternative.

-Does the Coro Endpoint Protection app force VPN use when connecting to a virtual office?
+Does the Coro Endpoint Protection app force VPN, ZTNA, or DNS filtering use?

-The Coro Endpoint Protection app can be configured to always keep the VPN connection on, ensuring traffic routes through the virtual office.
+The Coro Endpoint Protection app can be configured to always keep the VPN, ZTNA, or DNS filtering on.
 However, users can still manually uninstall the app, which Coro cannot prevent at the device level.

 Can I use DNS filtering without turning on the VPN or ZTNA?